 In most cases, using titanium dental implants will provide reliable results backed by years of research and development.
 Titanium implants provide a more flexible approach to treatment that may ultimately produce better results for the patient.
 However, if a patient has real concerns about using metal implants, zirconium could be a useful alternative on occasion, provided the patient understands the possible limitations of this treatment.

 Lithium disilicate or e.max crowns can make very successful restorations for zirconia custom abutments.
 Using resin cement with these crowns reduces the risk of fracturing.
-One problem with using resin cement is their translucency and low viscosity which can make it difficult to ensure no cement remains sub-gingivally.
-As a result, resin cement should not be used where the margin is more than 1mm subgingival and are only recommended if additional strength is needed from an e.max crown.
+One problem with using resin cement is its translucency and low viscosity which can make it difficult to ensure no cement remains sub-gingivally.
+As a result, resin cement should not be used where the margin is more than 1mm subgingival and is only recommended if additional strength is needed from an e.max crown.

 Full contour zirconia crowns can be very successful, but there is no long-term literature into their effect on tooth enamel.
 Wear on opposing teeth from full zirconia is not yet clear.
 Layered zirconia crowns require greater occlusal clearance compared to full-contour crowns.
-Aesthetically, all-ceramic crowns can provide the highest standards of restorations but this does rely on the technician’s skill in using these materials.
+Aesthetically, all-ceramic crowns can provide the highest standards of restoration but this does rely on the technician’s skill in using these materials.